-- We should design and support policies and programs to ensure that all Californians have ready electronic access to their health and human service data, to the extent allowed by state and federal law, including access to tools and educational resources, in their primary languages. - We must support equal access to health and human services information for California's low-income communities, communities of color, people speaking primary languages other than English, people with disabilities, seniors and youth, immigrant residents, rural and inner-city, and LGBTQI communities. - We must ensure the burden of health information exchange must not rest solely with individuals.
+- We should design and support policies and programs to ensure that all Californians have ready_bidirectional_electronic access to their health and human service data with the ability to update errors in their longitudinal health information - ,-to the extent allowed by state and federal law , including access to tools and educational resources, in their primary languages. - We must support equal access to health and human services information for California's low-income communities, communities of color, people speaking primary languages other than English, people with disabilities, seniors and youth, immigrant residents, rural and inner-city, and LGBTQI communities, including addressing the digital divide to account for different needs such as limited digital literacy, language access, and limited access to technology. - We must ensure the burden of health information exchange must not rest solely with individuals.